bschwede/wt-shared-libs/README.md

 ## Description
 This package bundles shared classes and code.
 It is intended for use in bschwede's webtrees custom modules.

-Parts and especially the loading routine are inspired by the similar module [Jefferson49/webtrees-common](https://github.com/Jefferson49/webtrees-common)
+Parts and especially the loading routine are inspired by the similar package [Jefferson49/webtrees-common](https://github.com/Jefferson49/webtrees-common)

 <a name="requirements"></a>
 ## Requirements

-This module requires **webtrees** version 2.2/2.3.
+This package requires **webtrees** version 2.2/2.3.
-This module has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).
+This package has the same requirements as [webtrees#system-requirements](https://github.com/fisharebest/webtrees#system-requirements).

 <a name="installation"></a>
 ## Installation
-The consuming module simply needs to include a `require_once` for the `autoload.php` file contained here in its own loader routine.
+The consuming module simply needs to include a `require_once` for the `autoload.php` file contained here in its own loader routine (after loading other composer libraries).
 It's `composer.json` should include the following content:

 ```json
     "repositories": [